jonshamir/UIRect/README.md

 - **GPU-Accelerated** - All rendering done in shader for optimal performance
 - **No Dependencies** - Pure Unity implementation, no third-party packages required
 - **RawImage Variant** - `UIRectRawImage` for videos, RenderTextures, and other dynamic textures
+- **Rounded Masking** - `UIRectMask` clips children to a rounded rect, correct even when rotated or scaled

 ## Installation